RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 For the original Wii, we do not recommend using BlueBomb if you intend to install the Homebrew Channel and BootMii, as there are more convenient exploits available.
 {: .notice--info}

-This exploit will not work on a Wii U's vWii.
-Please follow [this guide](https://wiiuguide.xyz/#/vwii-modding) instead.
-{: .notice--warning}

 #### Section I - What you need
 - A Linux machine
   - If you have a Raspberry Pi, you can use that instead as it most likely has Linux installed already.